brozena/brozena.github.io/_pages/about.md

 **Jeff Brozena**, Johnna Blair, Dahlia Mukherjee, Erika F.H.
 Saunders, M.D., Saeed Abdullah.
 2026.
 Mapping Financial Behavior in Bipolar Disorder: Development of a Dataset Linking Spending Habits to Mood Fluctuations.
 To be presented at the 28th Annual Conference of the International Society for Bipolar Disorders, Vancouver, Canada, September 2026; Poster presented at Penn State College of Medicine Psychiatry and Behavioral Health Research Conference, Hershey, PA, April 2026. **Awarded Exemplary Graduate Student Research Poster**. <br> [poster](http://brozena.net/assets/hershey.pdf)

-**Jeff Brozena**, Johnna Blair, Dahlia Mukherjee, Erika F.H.
-Saunders, M.D., Saeed Abdullah.
-To be presented at the 28th Annual Conference of the International Society for Bipolar Disorders, Vancouver, Canada, September 2026.

 ### Evidence-based Digital Design: Utilizing MaxDiff Findings to Guide the Development of Financial Interventions in Bipolar Disorder

 **Jeff Brozena**, Saeed Abdullah.
 To be presented at the 28th Annual Conference of the International Society for Bipolar Disorders, Vancouver, Canada, September 2026.